HaakonEidemHaakstad/BBClassify_Python/README.md

 </div>
 Where μ is the mean of the observed-score distribution, σ² is the variance of the observed-score distribution, and ρ is the test-score reliability coefficient.
 Xₘᵢₙ and Xₘₐₓ refer to the *theoretically possible* minimum and maximum test-scores.

 The error in BB-Class is to using the *empirically observed* minimum and maximum test scores for Xₘᵢₙ and Xₘₐₓ.
 That is as long as it is possible to achieve a test-score of 0 by either not answering or answering all questions incorrectly, Xₘᵢₙ is 0 even if the lowest score actually observed in the sample is, for example, 10.
 Likewise, if it is theoretically possible to achieve a test score of 100 (that is, if answering all questions correctly would yield a test score of 100) then Xₘₐₓ is 100, even if the highest score actually observed in the sample is 90.

 In ths example, using 10 as Xₘᵢₙ and 90 as Xₘₐₓ would be incorrect.
-This is exactly the error that is made in BB-Class.
+This is however what is done in BB-Class.

 **This error leads to:**
 - Inaccurate model parameter estimates.